 The changes are part of an ongoing programme of sustainable traffic management initiatives to prioritise public transport and provide greatly improved options for walking and cycling across the city.
 Cork has led the way nationally in the pedestrianisation of landmark city streets and accelerated the provision of new cycling and walking infrastructure.

-From August 9th, traffic travelling from the South Ring Road, Parnell Place and St. Patrick’s Street will need to use Brian Boru Bridge or Michael Collins Bridge and onwards to St Patricks Quay and Camden Quay to access the N20, Mulgrave Road and Blackpool.
+Traffic travelling from the South Ring Road, Parnell Place and St. Patrick’s Street will need to use Brian Boru Bridge or Michael Collins Bridge and onwards to St Patricks Quay and Camden Quay to access the N20, Mulgrave Road and Blackpool.

 To facilitate the new traffic flow arrangements the following changes will take place: